 2.8.
-To protect commercial confidentiality sales figures cannot be identified; however the general trend of sales for the period 2004 - 2013 is shown in Figure 4.
-Sales figures are shown up to the end of 2013 as this the most recent data available.
+To protect commercial confidentiality sales figures cannot be identified; however the general trend of sales for the period 2005 - 2014 is shown in Figure 4.
+Sales figures are shown up to the end of 2014 as this the most recent data available.

-Figure 4: The trend of sand and gravel sales in Milton Keynes (2004 - 2013)
+Figure 4: The trend of sand and gravel sales in Milton Keynes (2005 - 2014)

 - 2.9.
-There were no sales of sand and gravel between 2004 and 2005.
-This is because there were no operational quarries during this time.
-Sales increased year on year between 2006 and 2010, and since 2011 have decreased.
-It is reasonable to assume that the recent decline in sales has to a large extent been attributable a deficit between rates of extraction and rates of replenishment through new permissions.
-Between 2011 and 2013 two active quarries (land at Caldecote Farm and Manor Farm) came to their end of life.
-Between 2011 and 2012 the only other permitted site was Passenham/Calverton which was inactive for this period.
-In 2013 an additional site (land south of Caldecote Farm) was permitted but has yet to be implemented). - 2.10.
-In relation to national and regional sales trends, the DCLG and British Geological Survey (BGS) conduct a national four-yearly AMS which includes analysis of sales in England and Wales.
-The most recent AMS in 2009 reported that in England and Wales total sales of sand and gravel fell 35% from 72.6 Mt in 2005 to 48.3 Mt in 2009.
+There were no operational quarries in 2005 hence no sand and gravel sales at this time.
+Sales increased year on year between 2006 and 2010 (following a three year period of no sales), and since 2011 have decreased.
+It is reasonable to assume that the recent decline in sales is directly attributable to a deficit between rates of extraction and rates of replenishment through new permissions.
+Between 2011 and 2014 two active quarries of medium scale (land at Caldecote Farm and Manor Farm) came to their end of life.
+Between 2011 and 2012 the only other permitted site was land at Calverton, which was inactive for this period.
+In 2013 and 2014 two quarries were permitted: land south of Caldecote Farm and land east of Haversham Road, however, at the end of 2014 both permissions remained unimplemented. - 2.10.
+In relation to national and regional sales trends, the DCLG and British Geological Survey (BGS) conduct a national AMS that includes analysis of sales in England and Wales.

+The AMS is usually conducted every four years with the exception of the latest survey for 2014 (five years after the last one in 2009).
+The survey data has not yet been collated or reported on nationally therefore the data presented in this LAA is for 2009.
+The 2009 AMS reported that in England and Wales total sales of sand and gravel fell 35% from 72.6 Mt in 2005 to 48.3 Mt in 2009.
 In the South East region total sales of sand and gravel fell year on year between 2004 and 2012 (with the exception of 2010) from 10.4 Mt in 2004 to 5.5 Mt in 2012 as reported in the South East AM report 2013, however in Milton Keynes growth in sales continued to 2010 before declining.